justojs/justo-inline-assert/README.md

 ### contain() and notContain()

-Checks whether a string or array contains a substring or item, respectively:
+Check whether a string or array contains a substring or item, respectively:

 ```
 contain(col, item) : boolean